helcat/pie/README.md

 ### isDecoding Error
 Decoding only.
 (Optional)
 Will return true or false to indicate if the decoding process failed.
-A failure is only considered if Level.SEVERE is issued from the decoding process.
+A failure is only considered if "Level.SEVERE" is issued from the decoding process.

         Pie_Decode decoded = new Pie_Decode(decoding_config);
         System.out.println(decoded.isDecoding_Error());

 ### getDecoding Error Message
 Decoding only.
 (Optional)
-Will return the last error message occurred, but only if isDecoding_Error is true.
+Will return the last error message occurred, but only if "isDecoding_Error" is true.

         Pie_Decode decoded = new Pie_Decode(decoding_config);
         if (decoded.isDecoding_Error())